rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## Cognitive psychology

 Cognitive load theory defines cognitive load as the amount of information that working memory holds at one time.
 The idea is that the human brain is limited in that capacity.
-Psychologist have identified the load to be about 7 "units of information" (also called "chunks").
+Psychologists have identified the load to be about 7 "units of information" (also called "chunks").
 If you are into certain technical sports like skiing, swimming, golf..., you may know first hand how hard it is to control just 2 aspects of your body movement at the same time.
 This space appears to be quite limited.
 I imagine the magic number is << 7 in programming.
 However, I expect it to vary between